pagarme/papyrus/README.md

 For this example we'll long only some properties: `id`, `body` and `statusCode`.

-We'll also skip status route, options method and body property from routes that ends with .csv or .xlsx.
+We'll also skip status route, options method and body property from routes that end with .csv or .xlsx.

 It's important to hide sentive information like api_key.